-Other product testing opportunities may ask you to provide images as well as video in your reviews.
-As an example, when trialling food products, it's likely that you will be required to provide feedback on the flavouring, aroma and even how packaging feels.
+Other product testing opportunities may ask you to provide images as well as videos in your reviews.
+As an example, when trialling food products, it's likely that you will be required to provide feedback on the flavouring, aroma, and even how packaging feels.

 Payment can be in the form of cash, product, or even gift cards.
 Before you sign up for a product testing opportunity, you should study what is expected of you.

 While product testing isn't for everyone, it can offer plenty of benefits.
 Of course, it's important to only work with trusted, reputable sites in Australia – which is where our list of genuine opportunities comes in!